AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Finally, the best block is applied.
 In this way, all blocks are executed after their ancestors, and there is a clear and total ordering that trivially converges.

-There is a trivial generalization of the above to allow more than two parent blocks, too.
+There is a simple generalization of the above to allow more than two parent blocks, too.
 That is: replace \emph{all} but the last (worst) parent with a *virtual parent block* that links back to all remaining *actual* parent blocks (but contributes zero block-weight itself).
-Replacing the best parents (rather than the worst parents) with a virtual block means that the fork rule works automatically.
+Replacing the best parents (rather than the worst parents) with a virtual block means that the fork rule works when selecting which of the virtual block and the least-prioritized parent is prioritized.
 This can be repeated to allow for arbitrarily many parents.

 \autoref{fig:dag-ex1-full} is an example of this algorithm for a moderately complex chain-segment ($B_i\cdots B_{i+3}$ which is 7 blocks total), and each step is enumerated and explained.